Sacred Heart School – Ateneo de Cebu

 Sacred Heart School – Ateneo de Cebu (SHS-AdC) (commonly referred to as Ateneo de Cebu), (宿务亞典耀聖心學校 (Sùwù Yàdiǎnyào Shèngxīn Xuéxiào, Sok-bū A-tián-iāu Sèng-sim Ha̍k-hāu)) formerly known as Sacred Heart School for Boys (SHS-B), is a private, Catholic, Chinese-Filipino college-preparatory, K-12 school run by the Philippine Province of the Society of Jesus in Mandaue City, Philippines.
 It was established in 1955 with a curriculum that includes a Chinese language course.

-On 4 March 2010, the board of trustees of the Sacred Heart School unanimously approved the changing of the school's official name to Sacred Heart School – Ateneo de Cebu.
+On March 4, 2010, the board of trustees of the Sacred Heart School unanimously approved the changing of the school's official name to Sacred Heart School – Ateneo de Cebu.
 Previously, its name was Sacred Heart School of the Society of Jesus or Sacred Heart School – Jesuit (SHS-J).
 After its renaming, SHS-AdC became the ninth Jesuit school in the Philippines to bear the prestigious Ateneo name.

-Aside from providing academic excellence, Sacred Heart School – Ateneo de Cebu also serves as a bridge between the Filipino and Chinese Filipino communities through Christian education that accepts not only Chinese Filipinos but also students who have no Chinese roots.
+Sacred Heart School – Ateneo de Cebu also serves as a bridge between the Filipino and Chinese Filipino communities through Christian education that accepts not only Chinese Filipinos but also students who have no Chinese roots.